natcap/invest.users-guide/source/recreation.rst

      Name: File can be named anything, but no spaces in the name File type: polygon shapefile (.shp)

-4. **Start Year and End Year (required).** Photo user-day calculations are based on geotagged photos taken between the years 2005 and 2014.
-Users may select this full ten-year span, or may define a smaller range of years within 2005-2014.
-The average annual photo-user-days calculated by the model will be based on the number of years in this range.
+4. **Start Year and End Year (required).** Photo user-day calculations are based on geotagged photos taken between the years 2005 and 2017.
+Users may select this full year span, or may define a smaller range of years within 2005-2017.
+The average annual photo-user-days calculated by the model will be based on the number of years in the selected range.

 5. **Compute Regression (optional).** If this box is not checked, the results will be limited to a map of current visitation rates in the AOI polygons or grid cells.
 If Compute Regression is checked, a "Predictor Table" must be provided and the regression model (described in :ref:`rec-how-it-works`) will be computed.